zaritskylab/Interpretability/Supervised_Confidence/README.md

 pip install -r requirements.txt
 ```

-The environment has been installed successfully when Python can import the required packages and detect the available GPU.
-Exact tested framework and CUDA versions will be documented after the dependency specification is finalized.
+The workflow was tested with Python 3.10.14, TensorFlow 2.8.4, PyTorch 2.3.1, and torchvision 0.18.1 on an NVIDIA GeForce RTX 4090.
+The environment has been installed successfully when the required packages import correctly and the GPU is detected.
+See [Troubleshooting](#troubleshooting) if TensorFlow does not detect the GPU in a managed Jupyter environment.

 ## Data and Models